Building a Neural Network#

 Model parameters#

-returns an iterator over all the parameters of the network, which are the weight matrices and bias vectors of the fully-connected layers.
-These parameters can be used to update the weights of the network during training, using an optimization algorithm such as stochastic gradient descent.
+The method .parameters() returns an iterator over all trainable parameters of the network, which are the weight matrices and bias vectors of the fully-connected layers.
+This method is convenient for gathering all the parameters that need to be updated during training.
+The method .named_parameters() works similarly, but also returns the names of the parameters, which is handy for debugging.

 print(model, '\n')